J0B10/infinitydune/README.md

 * [x] Get Oak Saplings from DeadBush (Pure Daisy)
 * [x] Pure Daisy spawns naturaly
 * [ ] Water must be discovered (caves / oasis / wells)
+* [ ] Should the player be able to get a crafting table in stone age???
+      Maybe a different rcipe is needed

 ## Recurrent Complex Structures
 See https://minecraft-recurrent-complex.fandom.com/wiki/Disabling_Structures for how to disable structures.